Kenmore Church

 Taking the kirk on as a non-denominational community space would require significant commitment and support from the community.

-In the meantime, if you have any question, or wish to make your views known, please contact:
+In the meantime, if you have any questions, or wish to make your views known, please contact:

 Community Council: info@kenmore-and-district-cc.org.uk